Live Music in Texas

 Gruene, Tx walking tour | German heritage and riverside town

-What Live Music Venues Can You Find in Gruene, TX?
+What Live Music Venues Are in Gruene TX?

-• Gruene Grove — A more secluded outdoor area with a stage and a food truck serving brats; Grant Eeling was playing when the video was filmed
+• Gruene Grove — A more secluded area tucked off the main path with its own stage and a food truck selling brats.
+Grant Eeling was playing there at the time.
+It has a relaxed, shaded feel that's a nice change of pace from the bigger venues.

 Stay in the Loop